“Your biopsy came back positive…

 I could have had them all easily and passionately, but didn’t.
 They sought me out for whatever reason I did not understand.
 In hindsight, I should have bedded each as I’d been punished as if I had.
 When a man is accused of an affair, there is no defense.
 All men are dogs.

-But I regret not acting on passion.
-I crave moments; it’s the living before and after that’s hard.
+I regret not acting on passion.
+I crave moments; it’s the living with anticipation before and regret after that’s hard.

 I wonder if each man hears that same voice reminding him of all the women he could have bedded — but didn’t because he made a promise — when he is told he may die?

 I was never really young, though flashes of my youth enter my brain unannounced from time to time.
-Stopped at a stoplight across from St Kate’s on an early Sunday morning coming home from Kim’s; squatting with my books, in my old faded jeans and cotton sweater, across from the vending machines waiting for class to start.
+Stopped at a stoplight across from St Kate’s on an early Sunday morning coming home from Kim’s; at the University wearing old faded jeans that hung casually from my lean hips topped by my loose cotton sweater, squatting with my books across from the vending machines waiting for class to start.

-And then I got old, as quickly as day turns to night.
+As quickly as day turns to night, I got old.
 I had kids, a mortgage, a day job, bills that never seemed to end.
 I was always tired and the feeling never stopped.
 It settled into my bones and weighed down my eyes.

 I am no longer attractive to anyone and I have no passion for anything.